 I’ve come to believe the smokey mountain of Mount Sinai is actually a reference to cannabis intoxication.
 It was only after becoming intoxicated with cannabis smoke that Moses received the inspiration to make a menorah and lead his people out of slavery.
 Today, many people recognize the inspirational powers of cannabis.
 For example, Carl Sagan attributed some of his important scientific discoveries to inspiration he received after smoking a joint.
 Louis Armstrong and John Lennon also spoke of the inspirational powers of cannabis.
 And wherever you find cannabis use, you’ll find spiritual cultures seeking to throw off the chains of oppression, whether it be Rastas in Jamaica or hippies in North America.

-Cannabis intoxication began thousands of years ago with the Saka culture from the Black Sea area, a culture that eventually spread from Europe to China to India.
-The Sakas domesticated horses, built the first covered wagons and spread cannabis seeds wherever they traveled.
+Cannabis intoxication began thousands of years ago with the Scythian culture from the Black Sea area, a culture that eventually spread to Europe, Africa, China to India.
+The Scythians domesticated horses, built the first covered wagons and spread cannabis seeds wherever they traveled.
 Their culture had an enormous influence on the development of spirituality around the world, and eventually replaced the concept of a world filled with spirits to a world dominated by a single energy field that flowed through all spirits.
 But because they had no written language beyond runes, little is known about them other than what outsiders like Herodotus observed.

 Check out this incense burner from ancient China.
 Cannabis incense burners in China were often shaped to look like mountains, and the smoke emanated from holes in the top, as if coming from the top of a mountain.
 This is probably the Mount Sinai Moses visited.
 These bronze incense burners could be placed inside small tents in order to fill the tent with smoke.
 After a few minutes inside, one became intoxicated….or, as Moses would have referred to it….”one felt the power of the Lord…”